Harikiranvuyyuru/CCP-DE/Problems_Solutions/README.md

 #Problems

-####	Problem 1: You want to ingest you java/web application logs into HDFS continuously.
+####	Problem 1: You want to ingest your java/web application logs into HDFS continuously.